-Animal welfare agencies have done a great job in the past decade or two in educating people on the importance of spaying & neutering their pets so just randomly finding a stray animal in suburbia is become less and less common.
+Animal welfare agencies have done a great job in the past decade or two in educating people on the importance of spaying & neutering their pets.
+Just randomly finding a stray animal in suburbia is becoming less and less common.
 I can’t even remember the last time I saw a stray cat or dog in my neighborhood.

-So it took me off guard when last week I noticed a lone chicken roaming in the street a few houses down from mine.
-I was a little surprised but not concerned, it wasn’t one of my chickens and one of my chicken keeping neighbors sometimes lets her chickens out to free range and they wander into the street (we live on a very quiet road).
+So it took me off guard when I noticed a lone chicken roaming in the street a few houses down from mine.
+I was a little surprised but not concerned, it wasn’t one of my chickens and one of my chicken-keeping neighbors sometimes lets her chickens out to free range and they wander into the street (we live on a very quiet road).

-We got closer, I realized it was not one of ours but it was the same lone chicken I saw earlier in the week.
+As we got closer, I realized it was not one of ours but it was the same lone chicken I saw earlier in the week.
 She walked right up to us, quietly baw baw bawing.
 She was dirty and skinny, I could see she was missing feathers in her tail and near her neck.
-This poor thing had been alone for awhile.
+This poor thing had been alone for a while.

-Feeling bad for her, I went in the backyard and got a handful of feed and brought it out to her.
+Feeling bad for her, I went into the backyard and got a handful of feed, and brought it out to her.
 I had an appointment to get to so we drove off, leaving the chicken in the front yard hungrily pecking at the feed.
-I expected her to be gone when we got back, but when we pulled in the driveway, the chicken came running out from the brush to greet us.
+I expected her to be gone when we got back, but when we pulled into the driveway, the chicken came running out from the brush to greet us.

 Starved for food & for attention, she was friendly and obviously used to living with, and depending on, humans.
 I decided she must belong to one of my neighbors and would find her way home.
-I went inside the house and sat down at my computer.
+Headed back inside the house and sat down at my computer.
 I hear a quiet but insistent baw baw bawk coming from the window calling me outside.
-I look out to find my new little friend casing out the house, looking in all our windows.
+I look out to find my new little friend casing out the house.
+Looking in all our windows.
 I go to the front door and open it to find a very persistent visitor.
 I opened up the storm door to step outside and she tried to come in!

 This little one must be lost.
-It was the middle of the day and most of my neighbors are at work, so I walk over to my garden gate, hold open the door and say to the chicken “would you like to come in?”.
+It was the middle of the day and most of my neighbors are at work.
+I walk over to my garden gate, hold open the door, and say to the chicken “would you like to come in?”
 Yes, I am talking to a chicken.
 Out loud.
 In public.
 But she waddles up to the gate and walks right in.

 I look around the yard worried at first that she was injured by my flock defending their yard.
 Chickens are pretty notorious for not being welcoming to newcomers.
 It usually takes weeks for a new chicken to be accepted into a new flock.

 I check around the yard and finally find her settled into a dust bath under the rhododendron bush with several other flock members including our head hen.
-I stand there for awhile watching them.
-I can’t believe how little everyone cares that this new chicken is not only in their yard but in their favorite daytime hang out space AND that she is paling around with the head hen.
+I stand there for a while watching them in complete disbelief at how little everyone cares that this new chicken is in their yard.
+AND she is in their favorite daytime hang-out space AND she is paling around with the head hen.

 I decide to just leave her there.
-No one seems to mind her being there and I figured if she had a disease, the cat is kind of out of the bag now and at this point quarantine has gone out the window.
+No one seems to mind her being there.
+If she had a disease, the cat is of out of the bag now and at this point, quarantine has gone out the window.
 I WOULD NOT SUGGEST DOING THIS.
-I got lucky this time, but it’s ALWAYS a good idea to practice good bio security and quarantine new chickens before bringing them into your chicken yard.
+I got lucky this time, but it’s ALWAYS a good idea to practice good biosecurity and quarantine new chickens before bringing them into your chicken yard.

-Now I do not live in a rural area.
-Stray, roaming chickens are not a normal sight and a chicken coop is not a normal thing to find in people’s yard.
-I live in a typical suburban neighborhood full of neat 1/2 acre lots, we have an HOA, and most people have fully fenced yards.
-But with the recent rise in backyard chicken keeping, I know there are at least two other chicken keepers on my street – one right next door to me and another a few houses away.
+I do not live in a rural area.
+Stray, roaming chickens are not a normal sight and a chicken coop is not a normal thing to find in most people’s yards.
+I live in a typical suburban neighborhood full of neat 1/2 acre lots, we have an HOA.
+Most people have fully fenced yards.
+But with the recent rise in backyard chicken keeping, I know there are at least two other chicken keepers on my street.
+One is right next door to me and another is a few houses away.
 After dinner, my husband and I visited both fellow chicken keepers to see if they knew about this strange, stray chicken.
 No one was missing a chicken.
 One said this little white chicken hung out in her yard for a day but then was gone.

 As the girls got ready for bed, we watched how she followed everyone into the coop.
 She hopped up on the low roost with the girls at the bottom end of the pecking order.

 Chickens do not like to be alone, it makes them anxious.
-Their survival depends on having each other’s backs, watching for predators.
-But more than that, they thrive on the social setting of a flock.
-Dust bathing, foraging and huddling together at night are all normal, social activities for a flock of hens.
+Their survival depends on having each other’s backs, and watching for predators.
+But more than that, they thrive in the social setting of a flock.
+Dust bathing, foraging, and huddling together at night are all normal, social activities for a flock of hens.